henriquestiagoo/my-todos/README.md

-# My To Dos App Intents
+# My To-Dos App Intents

 Hi! 👋

-This is the sample app for the article [Bringing App Intents to your SwiftUI App](https://www.youtube.com/playlist?list=PLBn01m5Vbs4BBJTDI-9akcqD7iMTZGI9W) on a My To Dos app including App Intents and Siri Shortcuts.
+This is the sample app for the article '[Bringing App Intents to your SwiftUI App](https://www.youtube.com/playlist?list=PLBn01m5Vbs4BBJTDI-9akcqD7iMTZGI9W)' on a to-dos app including App Intents and Siri Shortcuts.
 <br />